yusufmunircloud/CloudML/ML on AWS/AWS Document Translator/Doc Translator.md

 ## Testing
 ### 6. Test the Translation
 - To ensure everything works as expected, test the translation process.
 You can:
-  - Upload sample documents to the input S3 bucket.
+  - Upload some sample .txt files to the input S3 bucket.
   - Monitor the Lambda function's execution and check the translated documents in the output S3 bucket.
   - Verify the accuracy of the translations.